 When you consult with a car accident lawyer, share your photos and notes.
-Your documentation of the scene may be a key starting point for building your claim.
+Your documentation of the scene may be a critical starting point for building your claim.

 7. Give a Statement to the Police

-In order to create a report of the car accident, the police officer will ask you to make a statement.
+In order to create a report of a car accident in Florida, the police officer will ask you to make a statement.
 Simply give the officer an account of what you saw, heard, and experienced just before and during the accident.
-Mention anything you may have noticed regarding the other driver’s negligence, such as if you saw him or her texting while driving, going too fast, etc.
+Mention anything you may have noticed regarding the other driver’s negligence, such as if you saw them texting while driving, going too fast, etc.

 The police report will document a wide range of details about the car accident.
+Do not admit fault at any point in this interview.
 Your lawyer will obtain a copy of the report on your behalf and thoroughly review it for information that may help your case.

-Although it is important to gather what information you can from the scene of a car accident, your health and safety comes first.
+Although gathering what information you can from the scene of a car accident is important, your health and safety come first.
 The paramedics will assess your injuries, and they may treat you and release you at the scene.
-However, do not assume that this is a “clean bill of health.”
+However, do not assume this is a “clean bill of health.”